What Is Fire?

 When the wood reaches about 300 degrees Fahrenheit (150 degrees Celsius), the heat decomposes some of the cellulose material that makes up the wood.

-Some of the decomposed material is released as volatile gases.
+Some of the decomposed material becomes volatile and is released as gases.
 We know these gases as smoke.
 Smoke is compounds of hydrogen, carbon and oxygen.
 The rest of the material forms char, which is nearly pure carbon, and ash, which is all of the unburnable minerals in the wood (calcium, potassium, and so on).
 The char is what you buy when you buy charcoal.
 Charcoal is wood that has been heated to remove nearly all of the volatile gases and leave behind the carbon.
 That is why a charcoal fire burns with no smoke.

 The actual burning of wood then happens in two separate reactions: